MakeResume

 Frequently asked questions

-How long should a paralegal resume be?
+How long should a legal resume be?

 Build your resume in 15 minutes